szabgab/slides/crystal/arrays.md

 {i: filter}
 {i: grep}

-* the `reject!` with the exlamation mark will modify the array
+* the `reject!` with the exclamation mark will modify the array
-* the `reject` without the exlamation mark will only return the filtered array
+* the `reject` without the exclamation mark will only return the filtered array

 ![](examples/arrays/reject.cr)
 ![](examples/arrays/reject.out)